glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 state.

 django is a stateful application.
-It has a database out of the box and static assets.
+It has a database requirement out of the box and static assets.

 Flask, by default, does not.
-The sample "Hello world" doesnt' require a database or images, so it's so simpler to deploy.
+The sample "Hello world" doesnt' *require* a database or images, so it's so simpler to deploy.

 ---